dylanmc/cryptol/examples/ChaChaPolyCryptolIETF.md

 ChaCha20 successively calls the ChaCha20 block function, with the same key and nonce, and with successively increasing block counter parameters.
-The resulting state is then serialized by writing the numbers in little-endian order.
-Concatenating the results from the successive blocks forms a key stream, which is then XOR-ed with the plaintext.
+ChaCha20 then serializes the resulting state by writing the numbers in little-endian order, creating a key-stream block.
+Concatenating the key-stream blocks from the successive blocks forms a key stream, which is then XOR-ed with the plaintext.
+Alternatively, each key-stream block can be XOR-ed with a plaintext block before proceeding to create the next block, saving some memory.

 There is no requirement for the plaintext to be an integral multiple of 512-bits.
 If there is extra keystream from the last block, it is discarded.
 Specific protocols MAY require that the plaintext and ciphertext have certain length.
 Such protocols need to specify how the plaintext is padded, and how much padding it receives.

 The inputs to ChaCha20 are: